mahoney1/docs/animaltracking-tutorial.md

 3. Enter `org1msp` for the MSP choice and 'Org1 CA' as the Certificate Authority of choice.
 Scroll down to the end and click on 'Download Connection Profile' -

 4. The exported file will be called something like `channel1_animaltracking-ts_profile.json` in your Downloads directrory - rename this connection JSON file locally as `connection_IBP.json` and move it to your $HOME directory.
-This directory location will be used later by the Query Client application script that will query the IBP SaaS `channel` based ledger FYI.
+This directory location will be used later by the Query Client application script (which reads the setting from `clientCfg.json` in `client/lib`) that will query the IBP SaaS channel based ledger FYI.

 ![Export SDK Connection Profile info](img/connect-with-SDK.png)